 Another way that our voice tone sends positive or negative signals is through our emotions.
 If you are having phone anxiety, sometimes this nervousness can come through.
 When someone speaks to us with a lack of emotionality or tonal warmth we have trouble connecting to them.
 Make sure that when you speak with people you are sharing your feeling and emotion through your words.
 How do you do this?

 - Tell Stories.
 When possible tell stories from your life, about your business and your past.
 Stories are wonderful ways of bringing emotion into your voice AND they turn people on (mentally, of course).
-Check out my free influence course to learn why.

 - Elicit Stories.
 If possible get them to tell you stories.
 This helps them feel more emotional and engaged.